-The intimacy of a boutique hotel promises peace, which LaRiSa Resort, Manali, delivers beautifully.
-Nestled in the inviting lap of the mountains in Kullu-Manali, passing time is never a concern here.
-Many happy hours can be spent star-gazing and admiring the rainbow of colours around, and many happier ones trying to capture them on canvas.
-When you’re done with your painting, you may want to join the symphony of the wind and the birds with the musical instruments in the recreation room.
-Or maybe just take a cycle and ride along the meadows, chasing butterflies.
+The intimacy of a resort promises tranquility, which Larisa Resort, Manali, offers beautifully.
+Nestled in the inviting lap of the mountains in Kullu-Manali, spending quality time is the priority here.
+Numerous happy hours can be spent star-gazing in the night and admiring the rainbow during the day, moreover, many happier ones capturing them on canvas.
+When you are done with your illustrations, you may want to join the symphony of the wind and the birds with the musical instruments in the recreation room.
+And yes, there are bicycles too... you could fancy taking a ride along the meadows, chasing the swarm of butterflies.

 This medieval Castle was built by Raja Sidh Singh of Kullu around 1460 A.D.
 The hotel overlooks the Kullu Valley and apart from the spectacular view and superb location this has a flavour of authentic western Himalayan architecture.
 It is 6 kilometeres from Larisa Resort, Manali.

 Himalayan Trout Fish

 The Kullu Valley has numerous places for trout fishing.
 These includes Katrain, Raison, Kasol and Naggar, along the river Tirthan near Larji, in the Sainj valley.
 It is 2 kilometers from Larisa Resort

 Experience a tour in the pine tree jungles of Manali for a tryst with nature.
 The Somban Tour starts with a road going deep in to the pine tree jungle.
 At the end of the tour, unwind in a great place alongside a stream for picnic and a multitude of tuck shops.
 The Somban Tour is just 5 minutes from Larisa Resort, Manali.

 Visit Kullu town for an experience of river rafting or go souvenir shopping of beautifully designed shawls.
 Kullu town is 26 kilometers from Larisa Resort, Manali.

 Soel is a gorgeous village which is a perfect spot for picnics and family clambakes.
 This charming location is well known for its trek between the pine trees which leads you to a fresh stream that is perfect for fishing.
 At Larisa Resort, Manali, we also assist in finding a guide who can help you catch fish at cheap prices.
 Soel is located 3 kilometers from the resort.